FExB17/Demo-Issues/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-description: Improvement or UX issue
+about: Improvement or UX issue
 labels: ["enhancement"]
 ---

-## Problem
+Problem
 **What is confusing, limiting, or missing?**

 ---